 Melania’s Touch-Up Policy

 I want your tattoo to heal beautifully and stay looking its best for years to come.
-While every tattoo is applied with care and precision, healing varies from person to person.
-Touch-ups are sometimes needed, especially in areas with more movement, friction, or fine detail.
+Every tattoo is applied with care and precision, but healing can vary from person to person.
+Sometimes a touch-up is needed, especially in areas with a lot of movement, friction, or very fine detail.

 Why do hand and foot tattoos fade faster?

-This doesn’t mean hand or foot tattoos are impossible — they just require extra care and may need more maintenance or touch-ups over time.
+This doesn’t mean hand or foot tattoos are impossible — they just require extra care, realistic expectations, and occasional maintenance.
+Touch-ups are more common, and the longevity will vary from person to person.

 Are touch-ups like a “post-op” appointment?